kataras/build-a-better-web-together/routing/README.md

 ### Offline Routes

 There is one special method in Iris that you can use too.
 It's called `None` and you can use it to hide a route from outsiders but still able to call it from other route's handlers through the `Context.Exec` method.
 Each API Handle method returns the Route value back.
-A Route contains two methods to retrieve the state: `IsOffline()` and `IsOnline()`.
+A Route the `IsOnline` method which reports back the current state of that route.
 You can change the **state** of the route from **offline** to **online** and visa-versa through its `Route.Method` field's value.
 Of course each change of the router at serve-time requires an `app.RefreshRouter()` call which is safe to use.
 Take a look below a more complete example:

 ```go
 // file: main.go
 package main

 import (